 Our RF meter can measure from 1 to 100,000 uW/m2 (which is up to 0.1 W/m2).

 This RF meter provides a much more accurate Average RF power reading than most RF meters.
+This RF meter was selected for its accuracy, ease of use, wide frequency range (150 MHz-10 GHz), and excellent sensitivity (it can measure weak RF signals).
 Most RF meters use a simple formula which only computes continuous wave (CW) RF power from the V/m, which vastly overestimates the average power of most modern digital RF signals transmitted in digital bursts.
 Our RF meter displays a far more accurate true time-averaged power reading using 1024 samples, which is much more accurate for modern digital RF signals than other RF meters in this price range.
-This meter is also easier to use, very wide bandwidth (covers a wide range of frequencies), and very sensitive (it can measure and display very weak RF signals).

 2 W/m2 (=2 million uW/m2) at frequencies of 100 MHz to 400 MHz